datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 `@part1`
 There are many ways to run a Python script.

-In a shell environment:
+In a shell:
 ```sh
 python my_script.py
 ```

-In an IPython environment, like a Jupyter notebook:
+In an IPython console or a Jupyter notebook:
 ```python
 %run my_script.py
 ```

-Otherwise, you could use an Integrated Development Environment (IDE), a program designed to
+Otherwise, you could use an Integrated Development Environment (IDE).

+ a program designed to

 `@script`